TICO279/SymbolicAI/README.md

 - The script is designed for terminal-based interaction.
 A graphical user interface (GUI) is not provided.
 - The algorithm heavily relies on heuristics, and any changes to these weights may significantly alter the AI’s behavior.

-## Project 2: Exam Scheduling with Evolutionary Algorithms
+## Project 2: Optimizing Exam Scheduling with Evolutionary Algorithms

+This project implements a **nested evolutionary algorithm** for solving the exam scheduling problem.
+The first algorithm optimizes exam assignments (rooms, times, and conflict resolution), while the second algorithm evolves parameters of the first to improve overall performance and results.

 ### Features
-- **Evolutionary Algorithm** for optimizing exam schedules.
-- Considers multiple constraints:
+- **Primary Evolutionary Algorithm**:
+  - Assigns exams to rooms and time slots while minimizing scheduling conflicts and penalties.
+  - Penalizes undesirable conditions such as:
-  - Avoids scheduling conflicts for students.
+    - Overlapping exams for the same students.
-  - Balances room capacities and exam times.
+    - Room capacity violations.
-  - Avoids undesirable time slots (e.g., early mornings or meal times).
+    - Scheduling exams during undesirable time slots (e.g., early morning, lunch hours).
-- Generates **optimized schedules** by evolving populations of solutions through mutation and crossover.
+  - Balances constraints to generate feasible exam schedules.

+- **Meta-Evolutionary Algorithm**:
+  - Evolves the parameters of the primary algorithm to improve its efficiency and quality of results.
+  - Parameters optimized include:
+    - Population size, number of generations, and mutation probability.
+    - Penalty weights for constraints like room capacity, undesirable times, and exam overlaps.

 ### Setup Instructions
 1. **Clone the Repository**: